wmeinhold/wmeinhold.github.io/AUTOSPINE.md

 ## AutoSPINe - Automated Spinal Precision Injection Robot

-**Project description:** Recent developments in the field of cellular therapeutics have indicated the potential of stem cell injections directly to the spinal cord.
+Recent developments in the field of cellular therapeutics have indicated the potential of stem cell injections directly to the spinal cord.
 Injections require either open surgery or a Magnetic Resonance Imaging (MRI) guided injection.
 Needle positioning during MRI imaging is a significant hurdle to direct spinal injection, as the small target region and interlaminar space require high positioning accuracy.

 Objective: To improve both the procedure time and positioning accuracy, an MRI guided robotic needle positioning system is developed.